WHITE-HAT786/Spoofing/README.md

 <a href="https://youtube.com/channel/UC6CNM2a-tLuSvoccGA_314A"><img title="YouTube" src="https://img.shields.io/badge/YouTube-WHITE HAT-red?style=for-the-badge&logo=Youtube"></a>
 </p>

-## ABOUT CALL AND EMAILL SPOOFING :
+## ABOUT CALL AND EMAIL SPOOFING :

-Call Spoofing is unauthorised use of public number attemt to mask or muslead the receiving party origin of call.
+* Call Spoofing is unauthorised use of public number attempt to mask or muslead the receiving party origin of call.

-Email spoofing is a technique used in spam and phishing attacks to trick users.
+* Email spoofing is a technique used in spam and phishing attacks to trick users.

 ## REQUIREMENTS :
 For doing call spoofing you need to have a route which is about $100 per country and debian and debian server.
 Similarly for email spoofing you need to have smpt server and other thins which cost more and time.